 Monitoring the ecological values will be a core component of the marine parks MER program.
 For the purposes of the baseline reports, ecological values are summarised according to 5 habitat types and 4 species groups (Figure 5).
 The habitat types in the conceptual model (reef, seagrass, sand, mangrove and saltmarsh, Figure 6) are based on the benthic features that were used in the design process of the marine parks network.
 The pelagic ecosystem was not considered as a separate habitat.
 The species groups (sharks, marine mammals, seabirds and shorebirds) are iconic and relatively mobile species.
-The ecological values of the 5 habitat types and 4 species groups are well documented (Edgar 2001, Turner et al. 2006, Connolly and Lee 2007, Bailey et al. 2012a), including in the LYPMP (DENR 2010, Bailey et al. 2012b).
-Additional information on the ecological values of the LYPMP is provided by a series of atlas maps (DEWNR 2015b).
+The ecological values of the 5 habitat types and 4 species groups are well documented (Edgar 2001, Turner et al. 2006, Connolly and Lee 2007, Bailey et al. 2012a), including in the UGSVMP (DENR 2010, Bailey et al. 2012b).
+Additional information on the ecological values of the UGSVMP is provided by a series of atlas maps (DEWNR 2015b).
+In some cases there are time series of data available, while in other cases there are data collected from a single point in time but which could potentially be resampled in the future.

 The following sections summarise the available baseline information on the 9 ecological values.
 This report provides an inventory of the available information and examples of the current state of knowledge and historical trends prior to 2015.
 The emphasis of this section is on the nature and scale (temporal and spatial) of information and indicators that may be used in the MER program.
 Of particular interest is information that has been collected inside and outside SZs because they are expected to result in changes to the ecological and socio-economic values (Bailey et al. 2012a).
-In some cases there are time series of data available, while in other cases there are data collected from a single point in time but which could potentially be resampled in the future.

 In developing a comprehensive, adequate and representative system of marine parks, habitats were used as key surrogates for broader biodiversity.
 Consideration was given to benthic habitat type and extent as well as shoreline habitat type and length (DEH 2009).
-About 36 per cent of the benthic habitats of the LYPMP have been mapped at a fine scale (1:10,000), by digitising aerial photographs, field surveys (for mangrove and saltmarsh), acoustic mapping and towed camera surveys (DEWNR 2015c, d, Miller et al. 2009, Figure 6).
-The majority (64 per cent) of the subtidal habitats in the LYPMP are not mapped.
-A summary of the mapping for the 2 SZs in the LYPMP is provided in Table 1.
-The entire shoreline of the LYPMP has been mapped (Appendix B) by digitising aerial photos (DEWNR 2015e).
+About 96 per cent of the benthic habitats of the UGSVMP have been mapped at a fine scale (1:10,000), by digitising aerial photographs, field surveys (for mangrove and saltmarsh), acoustic mapping and towed camera surveys (DEWNR 2015c, d, Miller et al. 2009, Figure 6).
+The remaining 4 per cent of the subtidal habitats in the UGSVMP are not mapped.
+Grid-based video drops (separated by 1 kilometre) have been conducted in one of the SZs to characterise the distribution of habitat types in previously unmapped areas or areas with uncertainty in current mapping (Figure 7).
+A summary of the mapping for the 4 SZs in the UGSVMP is provided in Table 1.
+The entire shoreline of the UGSVMP has been mapped (Appendix B) by digitising aerial photos (DEWNR 2015e).
 Each of the mapping techniques delivers a different type of estimate of 'spatial extent' and this will influence the ability to detect any potential change from the baseline condition.

 Table 1.
-Benthic habitat mapping in SZs of the LYPMP.
-Mapping type is fine scale (DEWNR 2015c, d, Miller et al. 2009).
+Benthic habitat mapping in SZs of the UGSVMP.
+Mapping type includes: fine scale (DEWNR 2015c, d, Miller et al. 2009) and video drops (DEWNR unpublished report).